Sarah Tracey Sarah Tracey

 Is there an overtime fee if the event extends beyond the contracted time?

 This will be assessed on a case-by-case basis according to your package.
-We provide two complimentary hours of load-out time immediately following your event; if you require more or wish to load out the following day, a convenience fee may apply.
+We provide two complimentary hours of load-out time immediately following your event; if you require more, a convenience fee may apply.

 Are there any beverage minimums or corkage fees for bringing our own alcohol?